hehuiyin/High-Note/README.md

-The complete analysis can be seen: https://hehuiyin.github.io/High-Note/
+The complete analysis can be found on: https://hehuiyin.github.io/High-Note/